Rat-cell/test/README.md

 *   **Team:** Developed by Team I (Pauline Feldhoﬀ, Paul von Franqué, Asma Mzee, Samuel Neo, Gublan Dag) as part of the Digital Literacy IV: Software Architecture course.
 *   **Note:** This is an initial implementation focusing on core deposit and pickup functionalities.
 All locker hardware is simulated.

-## 2. Getting Started: Setup & Running the Application
+## 2. OLDDDDDDDDDD   Getting Started: Setup & Running the Application

 Follow these steps to get the application running on your local machine (macOS is the primary demo environment, but it should work on other systems with Python).